ehanahamed/ehdotfiles/README.md

 ### OSD, like volume/brightness indicator and stuff

  - `avizo` (AUR) - on screen display for multimedia keys and stuff
-   - provides `volumectl` and `lightctl` commands, which are binded to corresponding keys in `hyprland.conf`
    - requires `pamixer`, `brightnessctl-git` (AUR), and `pactl`

 ### Fonts